 reuse-heat

-Reusing waste heat from ICT facilities and e-gear
+Reusing waste heat from and/or to power ICT facilities & gear

 Will Liquid-Cooled Computers Make a Comeback?

 Liquid cooling was once a staple of large-scale computing, but has largely been replaced by air cooling.
-We identified several efforts to bring liquid cooling to the server world in our first version of this post a year and a half ago.
-Here is an update featuring a UK company.
+We identified several efforts to bring liquid cooling to the server world in our first version of this post in 2012 and have seen continuous progress since.
+Here is the latest news.

 Sewage Powers Microsoft's Zero Carbon Data Center